Student Learning Outcomes

 Music, Industry and Production

-- Demonstrate a broad-based understanding of the studio and historical/theoretical aspects
+- Demonstrate a broad-based understanding of the studio and historical/theoretical aspects of music;

 - Demonstrate a high level of skill in music performance, composition and/or production;